top of page

 • Recreational sports

-Your body adapts poorly to sitting all day and only training 1 hour.
+Your body adapts poorly to sitting all day and only training for one hour.

-Even mild dehydration lowers energy expenditure and performance.
+Even mild dehydration can lower your energy expenditure and performance.
+Develop good hydration habits:

 • Limit excessive sugary drinks